7 Easy-to-Launch Side Hustles for Writers in 2023

 Vocal.media is an online platform for content creators.
 You don’t necessarily have to write articles to be active on Vocal.
 Besides sharing stories and getting paid for views, content creators can advertise and sell their products right on Vocal.
 You can write product reviews, create galleries and monetize your content through paid mentions and affiliate commissions.

 Vocal runs numerous writing challenges, where you can get up to $20,000 for your article.
 Some challenges are free to join, but a few require you to be a Vocal+ member.

 I participated in a few writing challenges but unfortunately did not make it.
 However, you can always see winners on their challenges page.

 Here is my in-depth Vocal.media review if you are interested in learning all tips and tricks about the platform.
 However, I want to briefly share how to make a living as a writer on Vocal.

 You can create new content and share it with the Vocal readers.
 You can also republish your old content on the platform.
 It takes a few minutes to copy-paste an article and submit it to one of the Vocal’scommunities.

 Vocal has a great bonus system and can also feature your work among its top stories for additional exposure.
 For instance, you can get a $50 bonus for publishing your 50th story on Vocal.

 Some writers create SEO-optimized content to rank high in Google and attract readers to their Vocal posts.
-This way, they make hundreds of dollars every month from reads and help Vocal increase its brand awareness.
+This way, they make hundreds of dollars monthly from reads and help Vocal increase its brand awareness.

 It’s up to you which strategy to choose.
 The main point is this — the opportunities are limited.
 Grab yours!

-Quora is a popular question and answer platform that’s been functioning for more than a decade.
+Quora is a popular question and answer platform that’s been functioning for over a decade.